 The Innovating the Network for Data-Intensive Science (INDIS) workshop brings together network engineers and researchers to share challenges and potential solutions in the information systems and networking communities.
 With its inaugural appearance at SC14 in New Orleans, INDIS has become an academic forum for experts, researchers, and engineers in research and education (R&E) networking.

-We invite researchers and engineers to submit high-quality technical academic papers to the 7th Annual International Workshop on Innovating the Network for Data-Intensive Science (INDIS 2020).
-The workshop will be held in conjunction with the SC20: IEEE/ACM International Conference for High Performance Computing, Networking, Storage and Analysis (SuperComputing) on Thursday, November 12, 2020.
+We invite researchers and engineers to submit high-quality technical academic papers to the 8th Annual International Workshop on Innovating the Network for Data-Intensive Science (INDIS 2021).
+The workshop will be held in conjunction with the SC21: IEEE/ACM International Conference for High Performance Computing, Networking, Storage and Analysis (SuperComputing) on Monday, November 15, 2021.

-We invite papers that propose new and novel techniques that increase the capacity and functionality of scientific computing and wide-area networks.
+We solicit work that propose new and novel techniques that increase the capacity and functionality of scientific computing and wide-area networks.
 This workshop encourages submissions that address one or more of the following networking research challenges; and developments that are essential in the information systems infrastructure for the scientific discovery process.

 Topics of interest include but are not limited to:

-We also welcome participants from SCinet to present high-quality experimental papers on their latest designs and solutions.
+We also welcome participants from both SCinet’s Network Research Exhibition (NRE) and Experimental Network (XNet) communities to present high-quality experimental papers on their latest designs and solutions.
 SCinet, as the high-speed network engine of the SC conference, represents state of the art, connects many demonstrators of big science data processing infrastructures at the highest line speeds, deploys the newest technologies available, and demonstrates novel functionality.
 The show floor network connects to many laboratories and universities worldwide using high-bandwidth connections.

 Information about paper submission and guidelines can be found here: Paper Submission and Guidelines